If you sell products online, you already know that getting product images web-ready isn’t as simple as uploading an asset and hitting publish.

 Beyond image resizing, Dash integrates with Shopify.
 This allows you to upload new or updated product images from Dash to Shopify right in your Shopify store backend.

-2. TinyPNG: For compressing images
+2. Squoosh: For compressing images

 3. Ahrefs: For generating ALT text